PHSI-supplements/labs/integrated-labs/PokerLab/student/doc/1-terminology.md

 they do not (and should not) check whether there is a better way to characterize the hand.
 The types of hands (from most desirable to least desirable) are:

+[//]: # (TODO: This "definition list" works well in CLion, but VS Code's renderer and GitLab's renderer treat it like ordinary text.
+We can to fix that with trailing spaces)

 Royal Flush
 : This is an Ace, a King, a Queen, a Jack, and a 10, all the same suit.
 : There is no function in the starter code for a royal flush, nor do you need to write one, since a royal flush is essentially the best-possible straight flush.
   (Note also that a Royal Flush is not possible for this lab, based on our re-definition of a Straight, below.)